Last universal common ancestor

-The last universal common ancestor (LUCA) is the hypothesized common ancestral cell population from which all subsequent life forms descend, including Bacteria, Archaea, and Eukarya.
-The cell had a lipid bilayer; it possessed the genetic code and ribosomes which translated from DNA or RNA to proteins.
-Although the timing of the LUCA cannot be definitively constrained, most studies suggest that the LUCA existed by 3.5 billion years ago, and possibly as early as 4.3 billion years ago or earlier.
+The last universal common ancestor (LUCA) is the hypothesized latest common ancestral population of single-celled organisms from which all subsequent life forms descend under the three-domain system of Bacteria, Archaea, and Eukarya.
+Most studies suggest that the LUCA existed by 3.5 billion years ago, and possibly as early as 4.3 billion years ago or earlier.
 The nature of this point or stage of divergence remains a topic of research.

 All earlier forms of life preceding this divergence and all extant organisms are generally thought to share common ancestry.
 On the basis of a formal statistical test, this theory of a universal common ancestry (UCA) is supported in preference to competing multiple-ancestry hypotheses.
 The first universal common ancestor (FUCA) is a hypothetical non-cellular ancestor to LUCA and other now-extinct sister lineages.

-Whether the genesis of viruses falls before or after the LUCA–as well as the diversity of extant viruses and their hosts–remains a subject of investigation.
+Whether the genesis of viruses falls before or after the LUCA—as well as the diversity of extant viruses and their hosts—remains a subject of investigation.

-While no fossil evidence of the LUCA exists, the detailed biochemical similarity of all current life (divided into the three domains) makes its existence widely accepted by biochemists.
+With no discovered fossil evidence of LUCA, it may precede the earliest known life forms.
+However, the detailed biochemical similarity of all current life makes its existence widely accepted by biologists.
 Its characteristics can be inferred from shared features of modern genomes.
-These genes describe a complex life form with many co-adapted features, including transcription and translation mechanisms to convert information from DNA to mRNA to proteins.
+These genes describe a complex life form with a lipid bilayer, and many co-adapted features, including the genetic code and ribosomes for transcription and translation mechanisms, to convert information from DNA to mRNA to proteins.

 Historical background

 A tree of life, like this one from Charles Darwin's notebooks c.
-July 1837, implies a single common ancestor at its root (labelled "1").
+July 1837, implies a single common ancestor at its root (labelled "①").

 A phylogenetic tree directly portrays the idea of evolution by descent from a single ancestor.
 An early tree of life was sketched by Jean-Baptiste Lamarck in his Philosophie zoologique in 1809.
 Charles Darwin more famously proposed the theory of universal common descent through an evolutionary process in his book On the Origin of Species in 1859: "Therefore I should infer from analogy that probably all the organic beings which have ever lived on this earth have descended from some one primordial form, into which life was first breathed."
 The last sentence of the book begins with a restatement of the hypothesis:

 There is grandeur in this view of life, with its several powers, having been originally breathed into a few forms or into one ...

-By 1871, in another letter to Hooker, Darwin speculated on the natural origin of life itself, writing that life might have begun in a "warm little pond, with all sorts of ammonia and phosphoric salts, light, heat, electricity, etc., present," an early expression of abiogenesis.
+By 1871, in another letter to Hooker, Darwin speculated on the natural origin of life itself, writing that life might have begun in a "warm little pond, with all sorts of ammonia and phosphoric salts, light, heat, electricity, etc., present", an early expression of abiogenesis.

 The term "last universal common ancestor" or "LUCA" was first used in the 1990s for such a primordial organism.